ebariaux/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ```

 -   Only in the case of using payload in the request (i.e. POST, PUT or PATCH),
-    you have to use Context-Type header to specify the format (JSON).
+    you have to use Content-Type header to specify the format (JSON).

 ```
 curl ... -H 'Content-Type: application/json' ...